Star Awards 2025

 The 30th installment of Star Awards, Star Awards 2025, honoured the best in Singaporean Mandarin television programming in 2024.
 The ceremony was held on 6 July 2025 with Channel 8, Channel U airing the show and simulcast on mewatch and YouTube.
-The ceremony was the first to be held outside April since the revision of the nomination period in 2008, as it was announced to be postponed to 6 July on its initial announcement on 11 February; it was planned to be scheduled in July for this special occasion.
+The ceremony was the first to be held outside April since the revision of the nomination period in 2008, as it was announced to be postponed to 6 July on its initial announcement on 11 February due to the 2025 general election, which coincided with the celebration themes.

+Crime drama Unforgivable won three awards during the ceremony, which were Best Drama Serial, as well as Rising Star and Supporting Actor, going to Tyler Ten and Chen Hanwei respectively.
+Kill Sera Sera won both the lead actor and actress roles, played by Christopher Lee and Jessica Hsuan respectively, the former also won three individual awards that night including Best Programme Host for his third season of his show Dishing With Chris Lee, and Special Achievement Award.
+In popularity awards, Zong Zijie won his first Top 10 Most Favourite Artiste while Tyler Ten won his first Most Popular Rising Star award, while Romeo Tan and Carrie Wong completed their tenth award into the Top 10 Most Favourite Artistes.
+Pornsak and Yvonne Lim were inducted as the year's All-Time Favourite Artistes.

 Background

 Star Awards 2025 marked the 30th anniversary of the annual Singaporean television awards ceremony, themed "Walking Through Time Together."
 The event celebrated three decades of local entertainment, reflecting on past milestones, present achievements, and future aspirations.
 This milestone edition highlighted the enduring bond between Mediacorp and its audiences, featuring a star-studded lineup of local and international artistes who came together to honour the contributions of Singapore's media professionals.

 As with previous ceremonies, the Walk of Fame was aired first at 5pm, before the ceremony commenced at 7pm.
 The Backstage Live ran concurrently on MeWatch and YouTube, with the ceremony starting at 3.30pm until the ceremony ended.
 For the first time since 2018, a half-hour Post Party ceremony was held after the ceremony ended.